google/node-sec-roadmap/chapter-3/knowing_dependencies.md

 -  Relevant badges & shields by percentage of transitive dependencies and peer dependencies that have them.
 -  Support channels, e.g. slack & discord.
--  Vulnerability reports and the version they affect whether listing CVE-IDs, or summarizing sources like [snyk][] or [GitHub graph][].
+-  Vulnerability reports and the version they affect.
+   See sources in ["When all else fails"][failing]
 -  Weighted mean of age of production dependencies transitively.
 -  Results of linters (see [oversight][]) run without respecting [inline ignore comments][eslint-ignore-line] and